zecure/shadowd.zecure.org/content/overview/shadowd.md

     dpkg -i shadowd_1.0.0-4_*.deb

-On Ubuntu you can also use PPA to install the package:
+On Ubuntu you can also use [PPA](https://help.ubuntu.com/community/PPA) to install the package.
+Add this to your system's software sources:

     deb http://ppa.launchpad.net/zit-hb/shadowd/ubuntu trusty main
     deb-src http://ppa.launchpad.net/zit-hb/shadowd/ubuntu trusty main